NukeBase

 const unsubscribe = getSub("value@users.john", event => {

-console.log("User data changed:", event.data);
+console.log("User data:", event.data);

 });